 When trying to describe a situation, tell a story or express an opinion, those who write or converse in English have a wealth of words to choose from.
 Do you agree with this statement?
 If so, signify by saying aye, or yes, or indeed, or I agree or … well, you get the idea.
 You can even feel free to express your concurrence with a simple thumbs-up.
 The phrases ‘yay or nay’ and ‘yea or nay’ are one of the most common spelling issues in English.

-First, What Does “Nay” Mean?
+What Does “Nay” Mean?

 Since the common word in these two phrases is “nay” let’s get that definition out of the way.
 Nay means “denial or refusal” or “a negative reply or vote” according to Merriam-Webster dictionary.
 It is usually used in the context of voting against a proposal.

 Yay!
 Our football team won the game!